 Examples would include Blue & Orange, Yellow and Violet, Red & Green, etc.

 Split Complementary Colour Scheme:

-For a similar effect as the complimentary colour scheme, that is more mild on the eyes, you could try a split complementary colour scheme.
+For a similar effect as the complementary colour scheme, that is more mild on the eyes, you could try a split complementary colour scheme.

 For this, you would choose one main colour, for example, Blue.

-Instead of using the complimentary colour to your main one (orange), you would use the tertiary colours on either side of the compliment (Red-Orange and Yellow-Orange).
+Instead of using the complementary colour to your main one (orange), you would use the tertiary colours on either side of the complement (Red-Orange and Yellow-Orange).